 Manchaug Pond Foundation

-We are the voice of Manchaug Pond: shoreline and watershed residents and property owners, campers and fisherman, recreational boaters, member and friends from towns stretching from the lake to across the country from New England to Florida and as far west as California.
+Coming together in advocacy, education, and action to preserve and enhance Manchaug Pond and its watershed ... shoreline and watershed residents and property owners, campers and fishermen, recreational boaters, members, donors, and friends from towns stretching from right here on the lake in Douglas and Sutton to across the country from New England to Florida and as far west as California.

-Our Causes & Accomplishments
+Our Causes & Recent Accomplishments

 Dam & Water Level Preservation